Cardiff School of Art & Design>Courses>Fine Art - BA (Hons) Degree

 Year One

-Subject: introduction to concept, process & practice - 40 credits
+Subject: Introduction to concept, process & practice - 40 credits

-Subject: introduction to independent studio practice - 20 credits
+Subject: Introduction to independent studio practice - 20 credits

 Dive in with material practice projects, designed to get you thinking about your individual studio practice.
 With support from your tutors, you'll start to build your critical thinking – and become familiar with the variety of processes you have to work with.
 Drawing is the primary means of gaining an understanding of your relationship to the world and is central to the study of fine art.
 By joining the directed drawing programme, you will develop ideas, communicate complex ideas and solve conceptual problems.

-Field one: collaborate - 20 credits
+Research Basics - 20 credits*

-Constellation: concept - 40 credits
+Interdisciplinary Understanding - 40 credits

 Year Two